python/typing/docs/spec/qualifiers.rst

-**Unknown metadata:** When a tool or a library does not support metadata or encounters an unknown metadata object it should ignore it and treat the annotated type as the base type.
+**Unknown metadata:** When a tool or a library does not support metadata or encounters an unknown metadata object it should ignore it and treat the annotation as the base expression.
 For example, when encountering a metadata object that is not an instance of ``struct2.ctype`` in the metadata for a name (e.g., ``Annotated[str, 'foo', struct2.ctype("<10s")]``), the ``struct2`` unpack method should ignore it.

-**Namespacing metadata:** Namespaces are not needed for metadata since the class used by the metadata object acts as a namespace.
+**Namespacing metadata:** Namespaces are not needed for metadata since the class of the metadata object acts as a namespace.

-**Multiple metadata objects:** It's up to the tool consuming the metadata to decide whether the client is allowed to have several metadata objects on one type and how to merge those objects.
+**Multiple metadata objects:** It's up to the tool consuming the metadata to decide whether the client is allowed to have several metadata objects on one annotation and how to merge those objects.

-Since the ``Annotated`` type allows you to put several metadata objects of the same (or different) type(s) on any type, the tools or libraries consuming the metadata are in charge of dealing with potential duplicates.
+Since the ``Annotated`` type allows you to put several metadata objects of the same (or different) type(s) on any annotation, the tools or libraries consuming the metadata are in charge of dealing with potential duplicates.
 For example, if you are doing value range analysis you might allow this::